Australia’s first wind-solar farm hybrid receives funding to start construction.

 The farm anticipates 22,000 MWh in its initial year of electricity production.
 Through this large-scale hybrid farm, around 3,000 homes get the full benefits of the sun.

-The farm gets a grant from ARENA and banks
+Farm gets grant from ARENA and banks

 Two Chinese companies take ownership and construction of this 10MW solar photovoltaic plant.
 Goldwind and Beijing and Jingneng Clean Energy are also behind the existing Gullen Range wind farm in the area.
 The total cost of the building is $26 million.